aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/accessing-cells-of-a-worksheet/_index.md

 A cell can also be accessed by passing the cell's numeric index to the [**Cells**](https://reference.aspose.com/cells/javascript-cpp/cells) collection.

 If you use this approach to access cells, an exception can be thrown if the numeric index of the cell is out of range.
-This approach is the fastest one to access the cells but an important thing to know is that if you use this approach to access a cell object, the numeric index may change after new cells are added to the [**Cells**](https://reference.aspose.com/cells/javascript-cpp/cells) collection.
+This approach is the fastest way to access cells, but an important thing to know is that the numeric index may change after new cells are added to the [**Cells**](https://reference.aspose.com/cells/javascript-cpp/cells) collection.
 The cell objects in the [**Cells**](https://reference.aspose.com/cells/javascript-cpp/cells) collection are internally sorted by row and column indices.

 ```html
 <!DOCTYPE html>